js2coffee/js2coffee/notes/AST.md

 JavaScript ASTs.

 ### SequenceExpression
-turned into a sequence of ExpressionStatements.
+turned into a sequence of [ExpressionStatement]s.

 ### EmptyStatement
 removed from the tree.